BCCDA BOARD MEMBERS

 Lori has volunteered with numerous non-profit organizations, and has served on civic committees and working groups with the District of West Vancouver, including six years as Co-chair of the Community Awards civic recognition program and current work on the Community Grants Committee.

-KALVIN KRAUS - Director
+KALVIN KRAUSE - Director

 Kalvin started his career in Social Enterprise, Job Development, and Job Coaching, perhaps before those terms were coined.
 Later, he moved from a beachfront cottage on Osoyoos Lake to a townhouse in Fort St. John, to implement and manage an employment program for people facing significant barriers to employment.
 He has been challenging himself since 1980 to provide innovative employment programs throughout BC.